mlondschien/ivmodels/docs/index.rst

 Installation
 ============

-You can install the package through conda
+You can install the package with conda

 ::

    conda install ivmodels -c conda-forge

-or through pip
+or pip

 ::